-A lot of ‘on premise’ storage has been developed based on the needs of the datacenter, a complete solution that combines hardware and software.
+A lot of ‘on premises’ storage has been developed based on the needs of the datacenter, a complete solution that combines hardware and software.
 Gartner predicts that by 2022, 75% of all data will be generated outside of the traditional datacenter.
 This suggests a shift towards processing data at the edge, which is something that a lot of these datacenter solutions weren’t designed for.

 Technical teams should not be trapped into buying excessive hardware just to provide the storage and performance that they need at the edge.
 Luckily, there is a flexible solution that is specifically designed to solve the common pains of the edge.